 - 2 cups water

-- 2 Tbsp usukuchi (light-colored) soy sauce (if you can't find it, you can substitute it with regular soy sauce, but your shiro dashi will be dark in color)
+- 2 Tbsp usukuchi (light-colored) soy sauce (if you can‘t find it, you can substitute regular soy sauce, but your shiro dashi will be dark in color)

 - ⅓ cup mirin

-- ⅔ oz katsuobushi (dried bonito flakes) (I used thick shavings; for thin shavings, use the same amount in weight or 2 packed cups for 1 serving)
+- ⅔ oz katsuobushi (dried bonito flakes) (I used thick shavings; for thin shavings, use the same amount in weight or 2 packed cups)

-- In a saucepan, combine the water and kombu.
+- In a saucepan, combine 2 cups water and 1 piece kombu (dried kelp).
 I tore the kombu in half to fit in the saucepan.
 If you have time, you can do this step in advance (up to overnight) and make cold brew Kombu Dashi.

 - Bring the liquid (or cold brew kombu dashi) to a gentle simmer on medium-low heat.
 Right before simmering, remove the kombu from the saucepan.
 If you leave the kombu in the saucepan, the dashi will become slimy and bitter.

-- Add the light-colored soy sauce, mirin, and salt.
+- Add 2 Tbsp usukuchi (light-colored) soy sauce, ⅓ cup mirin, and 1 Tbsp Diamond Crystal kosher salt.
 Mix it all together and bring it back to a simmer.

-- Once simmering, add the katsuobushi.
+- Once simmering, add ⅔ oz katsuobushi (dried bonito flakes).
 For thick shaving katsuobushi (atsukezuri), let it simmer on low heat for 10 minutes.
 For thin shaving katsuobushi (hanakatsuo), simmer on low heat for 30 seconds, turn off the heat, and let steep for 10 minutes.